 Nonetheless, notable variations in the level of infection were noted amongst the genotypes.
 Damage ranged from 7.02 to 34.48 percent at the vegetative stage.
 Flower damage was varying from 9.08 to 16.45 per cent. while capsule damage was 3.63 to 16.36 per cent.
-Based on how well the screened entries performed at various stages of plant growth, they were further divided into different (Resistant, Moderately Resistant, Moderately Susceptible, Susceptible) categories.
-According to the results, three entries viz.
-GRT-83148, SI 2116, and B-7-11recorded less than 10 per cent plant damage during the vegetative stage and were classified as resistant; Entry B-7-11 recorded 9.08 per cent damage at flowering, and entry KMR-77 recorded 3.63 per cent at capsule stage and classified as resistant.
+Based on performance of the screened entries at various stages of plant growth, they were further divided into different (Resistant, Moderately Resistant, Moderately Susceptible, Susceptible) categories.
+According to the results, three entries viz., GRT-83148, SI 2116, and B-7-11 recorded less than 10 per cent plant damage during the vegetative stage and were classified as resistant; Entry B-7-11 recorded 9.08 per cent damage at flowering, and entry KMR-77 recorded 3.63 per cent at capsule stage and classified as resistant.
 In summary, the entry B-7-11 was found superior followed by SI-2116.
-The entries B-7-11, SI 2116, and GRT-83148 in Toto were classified as resistant under artificial pest load conditions, having the least amount of damage reported at all three plant growth stages.
+The entries B-7-11, SI 2116and GRT-83148 were classified as resistant under artificial pest load conditions, having the least amount of damage at all three plant growth stages.
 (Table 1).
 The per cent leaf area damage caused by the shoot webber cum capsule borer among the entries were varied from 4.80 to 15.66.
-The entriesB-7-11, SI 2116, and GRT-83148 and SI-7192 registered the minimum leaf area damage (>10%) when compared with susceptible check, TC 25 (17.56%) (Table.2).
-Antigastra resistance in germplasm can be transferred to commercially viable sesame varieties.
+The entriesB-7-11, SI 2116, and GRT-83148 and SI-7192registered the minimum leaf area damage(>10%) when compared with susceptible check, TC 25 (17.56%) (Table2).
+Antigastracatalaunalis resistance in germplasm can be transferred to commercially viable sesame varieties.
 Cultivars that are only partially resistant may also be able to provide sufficient control with less insecticide application.
 By preventing the emergence of insect strains resistant to pesticides, it will contribute to extending the viable economic life of currently available insecticides.
+(Fig.1).
+Swetha and co workers reported that 46 germplasm were observed to be highly resistant to Antigastracatalaunalis across both the seasons and also based on the combined mean percent leaf damage analysisout of 276 germplasm evaluated.
+Thus, these germplasm can be used as donors in future breeding programmes.

-(Fig.1) Prior research by Murali Bhaskaran and Thangavelu (1990) also documented resistance in terms of capsule damage in other sesame germplasm lines with results that were largely comparable.
-Five entries viz., SI-241 (6.16%), NIC-8262 (6.42%), NIC-16359 (6.51%), JLT-8 (6.55%), KMR-4 (6.83), were found promising with least susceptibility to Antigastra at capsule stage.
+Vijaykumar andco workers (2018) stated that out of 60 genotypes evaluated under high pest pressure, 43 genotypes were designated as highly susceptible (HS) with the mean leaf, flower and pod damage of more than 40.00, 20.00 and 8.00%, respectively.
+Prior research by Murali Bhaskaran and Thangavelu (1990) also documented resistance in terms of capsule damage in other sesame germplasm lines with results that were largely comparable.
+Five entries viz., SI-241 (6.16%), NIC-8262 (6.42%), NIC-16359 (6.51%), JLT-8 (6.55%)and KMR-4 (6.83), were found promising with least susceptibility to Antigastra at capsule stage.
 Baskaran et al., (1994) and Ahuja and Kalyan (2001) reported that three genotypes viz., SI-1146, EC-303454-A and TC-25 were considered as highly susceptible (>50%).
 The genotypes viz., KMR -14 and TKG- 22 were recorded as moderately resistant.
-(Ahuja and Kalyan (2001); Manisegaran, 2001; Singh, 2002).
+(Miteshet al., 2023; Parveenet al., 2024; Ahuja and Kalyan (2001); Manisegaran, 2001; Singh, 2002).